phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_checks.md

 Arguments
 -----------
 * `compute` (string or list of strings, optional, default=None): the compute options to use when running checks.
 If None (or not provided), the compute options in the 'run_checks_compute@setting' parameter will be used (which defaults to all available compute options).
+    All enabled features in `compute` will also be checked.
 * `solver` (string or list of strings, optional, default=None): the solver options to use when running checks.
 If None (or not provided), the compute options in the 'run_checks_solver@setting' parameter will be used (which defaults to all available solver options).
 * `solution` (string or list of strings, optional, default=None): the solutions to use when running checks.
 If None (or not provided), the compute options in the 'run_checks_solution@setting' parameter will be used (which defaults to no solutions, if not set).
 * `figure` (string or list of strings, optional, default=None): the figures to use when running checks.
 If None (or not provided), the compute options in the 'run_checks_figure@setting' parameter will be used (which defaults to no figures, if not set).
 * `allow_skip_constraints` (bool, optional, default=False): whether